petabyt/fudge-www/about.md

 A lot of Fudge discussion happens in the [Fujihack Discord server](https://discord.gg/UZXDktvAZP).
 We talk about photography, camera mods, and anything related to imaging.
 Come join if that sounds interesting!

 Notes:

 - This project was temporarily named 'fujiapp' (hence the package name being dev.danielc.fujiapp)
-- 'libfudge' is portable and based on [libpict](https://github.com/petabyt/libpict), a PTP client library I wrote for my experiments with [Magic Lantern](https://github.com/petabyt/mlinstall) and [Fujihack](https://fujihack.org/).
+- 'libfudge' is a library based on [libpict](https://github.com/petabyt/libpict), a PTP client library I wrote for my experiments with [Magic Lantern](https://github.com/petabyt/mlinstall) and [Fujihack](https://fujihack.org/).

 # FAQ
 ## iOS support?